A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

+Algorithm~\ref{algo:tangency} alone does not, by design, enforce such a refinement property: repeatedly refining the current max--gap interval does not prevent other regions from being neglected, and therefore does not guarantee that $\eta_n(K)\to 0$ on every compact $K$.
+To connect the theoretical refinement condition with a practical implementation, we complement Algorithm~\ref{algo:tangency} with an explicit dyadic candidate pool on a compact interval $[a,b]$.
+This yields a finite-resolution version of the refinement mechanism: the tangency points are selected from a prescribed dyadic set whose granularity can be controlled in advance.
+Accordingly, Algorithm~\ref{algo:dyadic_set} constructs a dyadic candidate set used to discretize the search of new tangency points.
+This practical construction is consistent with the refinement requirement of Theorem~\ref{th1:convergence}, although it should be understood as a finite-resolution implementation rather than as an infinite grid refinement process.

-\paragraph{Adapting Algorithm~\ref{algo:tangency} with a candidate pool (no replacement)} We implement Step~13 of Algorithm~\ref{algo:tangency} to control the list of tangency points.
-Before inserting the suggested point $\hat t$, associated with the index $\hat\iota$, we \emph{project} it onto the nearest available element of a \emph{candidate pool} $\mathcal U\subset [a,b]$, and then remove it from $\mathcal U$ (selection \emph{without replacement}).
-Conceptually, if $\mathcal U$ is infinite and dense on the region of interest, this selection inherits the density required by Theorem~\ref{th1:convergence}.
-In practice, we work with a finite dyadic pool; we denote the remaining candidates at an iteration $n^*$ by
+\paragraph{Adapting Algorithm~\ref{algo:tangency} with a candidate pool (no replacement)} We implement Step~13 of Algorithm~\ref{algo:tangency} in order to control the list of tangency points.
+Before inserting the suggested point $\hat t$, associated with the index $\hat\iota$, we replace it by the nearest available element of a candidate pool $\mathcal U\subset [a,b]$, and then remove this selected point from $\mathcal U$ (selection without replacement).
+We denote the remaining candidates at iteration $n$ by